-In observation of National Bullying Prevention Month (October), Idaho Public Television has gathered together several collections of broadcast programs and online resources designed to raise awareness about how to prevent bullying.
-You may also download this information as a PDF.
+In observation of National Bullying Prevention Month (October), Idaho Public Television has the following resources designed to raise awareness about how to prevent bullying.

 In addition, a comprehensive guide to cyberbullying prevention is available online from our state library partners at lili.org.